rule

 Text 34

-Thus by His activities moving, standing, sitting and lying down with the cows, the crows and the deer, was He, exactly like the cows, crows and deer do, eating, drinking and passing urine.
+With His actions of moving, standing, sitting and lying down with the cows, the crows and the deer, He, exactly like the cows, the crows and deer do, ate, drank and passed urine.

 Text 35